-Greek School encompasses not only Modern Greek Language instruction and conversation, but also includes instruction in the geography, history, religion, literature, art, mythology, songs, costumes, customs and traditions of Greece and Cyprus.
+Greek School encompasses not only Modern Greek Language instruction and conversation, but also includes instruction in the geography, history, religion, literature, art, mythology, songs, costumes, customs, and traditions of Greece and Cyprus.

-Greek School is open to the entire community, and you do not need to be a church member to register for Greek School.
+Greek School is open to everyone, and many learners reside across the United States.
+You do not need to be a church member to register for Greek School.
 There is a level of teaching for every youth and adult student.

 SCHEDULE & CALENDAR

 For the greatest scheduling flexibility and access by distance learners, lessons are taught online via the Zoom platform.
 Three 40-minute sessions are scheduled for Saturdays from September 16, 2023, to May 18, 2024, and five 40-minute sessions are scheduled for Wednesdays from September 20, 2023, to May 15, 2024.
 Additional class sessions are added as needed.
 Additional in-person Youth Classes may be added as demand and availability allow.